-Following the adoption of Regulation (EU) No 2017/2402 of the European Parliament and of the Council of 12 December 2017 laying down a general framework for securitisation and creating a specific framework for simple, transparent and standardised securitisation (the "Securitisation Regulation") certain amendments are proposed to EMIR.
+Following the adoption of the Securitisation Regulation certain amendments are proposed to EMIR.
 Consequently the European Supervisory Authorities launched on 4 May 2018 a consultation on a draft regulatory technical standards specifying criteria for establishing which arrangements under covered bonds or securitisations adequately mitigate counterparty risk.
-The European Supervisory Authorities proposes, inter alia, to migrate the conditions to benefit from an exemption from the clearing obligation from the IRS RTS to a new regulatory technical standard or, where relevant, amend the IRS RTS to avoid duplication with EMIR (as it stands following the adoption of the Securitisation Regulation).
+The European Supervisory Authorities proposes, inter alia, to migrate the conditions to benefit from an exemption from the clearing obligation to a new regulatory technical standard or, where relevant, avoid duplication with EMIR.
 The draft regulatory technical standard is currently going through the EU legislative process and until it is in final form, it is uncertain if and how the proposals affect the Issuer and/or the CBC.